EugeneManushkin/CtagsSourceNavigator/README.md

 ### Use custom ctags utility
    You may either install [Universal Ctags](https://ctags.io/), [Exuberant Ctags](http://ctags.sourceforge.net/) or use ctags utility from [Cygwin](http://www.cygwin.com/) project.
    Go to **F9->Options->Plugins configuration->Ctags Source Navigator**, put the full path to ctags.exe in 'Path to ctags.exe' edit box, press OK button.
+### BTW if you are Lua developer check out [Yet Another Lua TAgs](https://github.com/EugeneManushkin/Yalta)
+   It easily integrates with the plugin.
+Just download [latest release](https://github.com/EugeneManushkin/Yalta/releases), unzip it and put full path to ctags_wrapper.bat script located in \<unpacked_release_folder\>\yalta\ctags_wrapper.bat to 'Path to ctags.exe' in plugin configuration menu.
 ## Usage
 #### 1. Navigate to source code in not indexed files
 You may use the plugin in an opened file even if it is not indexed by ctags utility.
 Plugin will automatically index currently edited file and let you search names in it